MAFFPT/Hubitat/Nuki Smart Lock 2.0/readme.md

 ### Version 1.1

 - Integrate app/drivers to Alexa
-- Enhance security using hashed bridge´s token instead of a plain text one
+- Enhance security using hashed bridge´s token option instead of a plain text one
 - Omit the bridge´s token in the debug log

 ### Version 1.2